OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 vOneCloud can be downloaded by completing the form `here <https://opennebula.io/get-vonecloud>`__.

 The OVA file can be imported into an existing vCenter infrastructure.
-It is based on `CentOS 8 <http://www.centos.org/>`__ and has VMware tools enabled.
+It is based on `AlmaLinux 8 <https://almalinux.org/>`__ with VMware tools enabled.

 Follow the next steps to deploy a fully functional OpenNebula cloud.